qutech/QuMADA/docs/device_object.rst

 permanent than a measurement script this is usually not necessary.
 As for measurement scripts mappings can be saved to files and be loaded again.
 It is recommended to pass the QCoDeS station to the device (cf. "Creating from parameters dictionary").
-In this case the mapping can simply be done via "device.,map_terminals()", which opens up the mapping GUI without asking for additional arguments.
+In this case the mapping can simply be done via "device.map_terminals()", which opens up the mapping GUI without asking for additional arguments.

 Using the device